 If you have a clear vision about your future career path, and like the idea of getting some direct experience in an international setting then a paid internship offers the best of all worlds.
 Live abroad while gaining hands-on work experience and a salary to boot.

 Internships abroad provide a unique opportunity to gain practical experience and make valuable contacts without losing out financially.
 Interns, who may be either under or post-graduate, are generally given an allowance that is more than competitive within the local economy.

 Places on paid internship abroad schemes are very popular, so be prepared to fight off a lot of competition.
 Plus, many are restricted to applicants with a high-achieving educational record.
 Compared to volunteer abroad programs, paid internships usually have longer working hours and a more demanding workload.

 Bartending at a tropical beach resort, running an activity program for children, picking fruit and working at a stunning ski destination – these are just a few of the fun seasonal work opportunities available around the world.
 Applicants with proven experience and/or qualifications in areas like childcare, cooking or sport have more choices, but there are less financially lucrative jobs available to unskilled workers too.

 There are lots of jobs offering decent rates of pay, and many also offer related perks such as free food and accommodation, a ski pass or access to leisure facilities.
 Additionally, seasonal work is often available in regions like Europe, where volunteer opportunities are often thin on the ground.

 Seasonal workers are generally expected to work hard for several days a week, so time off may be limited or non-existent.
 While accommodation and food will probably be provided it is likely to be fairly basic.
 Finally, there are fewer opportunities for workers without any particular skills to offer

-Chapter 5: More information on free flight, free food, free room while volunteering abroad
+More information on flight, food, room while volunteering abroad

 Is there any volunteer abroad program where flights are included?